runwei/crawler/README.md

 It uses a Breadth first search method for traversing the webpages.
 The useful information are extracted using regular experssion matching algorithms.

+The unstructured data on news webpages can therefore be transformed into well-structured knowledge.